wso2/docs-mi/en/docs/reference/connectors/amazonsqs-connector/2.x/amazonsqs-connector-2.x-reference.md

     </table>

     !!! note
+        If you want to define any time out config in milliseconds use the decimal format in seconds.

+        ```
+        350 milliseconds can be expressed as 0.35 seconds
+        ```

+    !!! note
         You can either pass credentials within init configuration or set the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` as environment variables.
 The AWS SDK uses provider chains to look for AWS credentials in system/user environment variables.
         To set these environment variables follow the below steps based on your operating system: